gradle/android-cache-fix-gradle-plugin/README.md

 ```
 * There can only be a single schema export directory for the project - you cannot configure variant-specific export
 directories.
 Schemas exported from different variants will be merged in the directory specified in the "room" extension.

+### MergeNativeLibsWorkaround

+It has been observed that caching the `MergeNativeLibsTask` task rarely provides any significant positive avoidance savings.
+In fact, it frequently provides negative savings, especially when fetched from a remote cache node.
+As such, this workaround actually disables caching for this task.